-- SOCK GARTERS: Traditionally, a tight ribbon or band of elastic worn over a sock or stocking to keep it up.
-A variant is the classic “men’s sock garter”, where the elastic band is paired with clips like that of a garter belt.
-This allows the garter to be worn more securely above the calf and still reach the shorter mid-calf dress sock.
+- SOCK GARTERS: A tight ribbon or band of elastic worn over a sock or stocking to keep it up.
+A variant is the classic “men’s sock garter”, which is an elastic band paired with the same type of clips found on a garter belt.
+This configuration allows the garter to be worn securely above the swell of the calf and still reach a shorter mid-calf dress sock.

 GLOVE: Covers the fingers and thumbs, allowing for their individual movement while keeping them enclosed.

-GUSSET: A small piece of fabric that is inserted into an item to increase strength, allow for more movement (as in tights), or better fit (as with the thumb in gloves).
+GUSSET: A small piece of fabric that is inserted into an item to increase strength, allow for more movement, as in the crotch of tights; or better fit, as at the thumb of gloves.

-HALF SOCK: Just like it sounds.
-Half socks cover only from your toes to mid-arch, perfect for clogs and sling-back shoes.
+HALF SOCK: Just the toe half of a sock.
+Covering only from toes to mid-arch, they are a perfect match to clogs and slide shoes.